Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

-We want to show that this limit is the same as the limit along the solution path $(u, \lambda(u), \varepsilon(u))$.
-We will need to see that \cite[Theorem 7.4]{DHKBrown} holds for our $S$.
-In other words, we want to see that, given any $(\sigma, \omega)\in\R^+\times \Dt$, the function
+with $t$ and $\lambda$ fixed in the limiting process.
+We want to show that this limit is the same as the limit

+To achieve this, we want to show that the limit is independent of path approaching $(t,\lambda,\varepsilon)$.
+We will see that the analogue of \cite[Theorem 7.4]{DHKBrown} holds for our $S$.
+More precisely, we want to see that, given any $(\sigma, \omega)\in\R^+\times \Dt$, the function